DariusWigglesworth/redditPictureFrame/README.md

 # redditPictureFrame
  Raspberry Pi run picture frame that gets pictures from reddit API daily and displays them

+ Important: Requires PILLOW to run as of August 18th, 2019

  Sends a get request to a certain reddit url to get data in .json format Data is then converted to a dictionary and then parsed for appropriate parameters These are by default that the post is not a video and not marked NSFW